Lifestyle | Health & Wellness

 The Monash University Traffic Light System

 We highly recommend that you download the Monash University Low FODMAP Diet Smartphone app.
-Yes, it costs money, but Monash is the developer of the diet and they routinely lab test foods and make updates to the app and all the money goes back to research on the low FODMAP diet.
+Monash researchers developed the diet and they routinely lab test foods and make updates to the app; all the money goes back to research on the low FODMAP diet.
+We also suggest you download the FODMAP Friendly smartphone app; they too are a primary source, testing foods and publishing results.

 Here is the MOST important thing you need to pay attention to:

-This means that while a whole piece of fruit, or a cup of something, or 50 grams of a food might have a scary Red Light attached to it, that same food might also have a safe, low FODMAP Green Light serving size amount.
-Always click through every Red Light and Yellow Light entry in the app to see if there is a Green Light serving size.
+This means that while a whole piece of fruit, or a cup of something, or 50 grams of a food might have a scary Red Light attached to it, that same food might also have an Elimination Phase appropriate, low FODMAP Green Light serving size amount.
+Always click through every Red Light and Yellow Light entry in the app to more fully understand the Green Light serving sizes.

 Red Light Doesn’t Always Mean STOP